-Your boat has a large open space between the fuel tank and the floor to run additional electronic wiring.
+Your boat has a large open space between the fuel tank and the floor to run additional wiring.
 Feed the new runs through the rigging boots and secure it to the existing runs.

-If equipped with the optional hardtop, additional electronic wiring can be routed through the port aft support of the frame.
+If equipped with the optional hardtop or T-top, additional wiring.
+Can be routed through the starboard aft support of the frame.